Port Pirie West

 Employment conditions in Port Pirie West face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Workforce participation lags significantly at 46.1%, compared to Rest of SA's 58.5%.
-Only 3.0% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
-Key industries include health care & social assistance, retail trade, and manufacturing.
-The area specializes in health care & social assistance with an employment share 1.6 times the regional level, while agriculture, forestry & fishing has limited presence at 1.2%.
+Census data shows that only 3.0% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
+Employment is concentrated in health care & social assistance, retail trade, and manufacturing.
+The area has a strong specialization in health care & social assistance with an employment share 1.6 times the regional level, while agriculture, forestry & fishing has limited presence at 1.2% compared to 14.5% regionally.
+Many residents commute elsewhere for work based on Census data.

 Frequently Asked Questions - Employment